-Excessive moisture in a dwelling can contribute to discomfort and aggravate respiratory conditions such as asthma.
-When moisture problems occur in rental properties, conflicts may sometimes occur when trying to correct them.
-You should always give your landlord the opportunity to correct building defects and should immediately notify your landlord when you notice moisture problems.
+Too much indoor moisture can lead to mold and contribute to discomfort and aggravate respiratory conditions such as asthma.
+For renters, it can be unclear how to get mold and moisture problems fixed.
+You should always give your landlord the opportunity to correct building defects and should immediately notify them when you notice moisture problems.
 Alternatively, as a tenant, you have the responsibility to immediately repair moisture problems for which you are responsible.

-- Maintain humidity below 50%.
-Using air conditioning or a dehumidifier will help.
+- Maintain indoor humidity below 50%—using air conditioning or a dehumidifier will help.

 - Refer to mold guidance if you have moisture damage or encounter mold (see sidebar links).

-If a mold or moisture condition has been verified and a landlord fails to correct it, you may file a complaint with the Department of Agriculture Trade and Consumer Protection (DATCP).
+If a mold and moisture problem has been verified and a landlord fails to correct it, you may file a complaint with the Department of Agriculture Trade and Consumer Protection (DATCP).
 DATCP staff can be reached at 800-422-7128.

 When considering questions about lease agreements, it would be wise to first seek legal assistance prior to taking any action on the lease or withholding rent.
-(For assistance in identifying legal aid sources, see links below.)
+For assistance in identifying legal aid sources, see the links below: